 b) The attendance rate is based on the periods attended or that have justified absences (eg. medical absences or appointments, school events and trips, exam leave etc).
 Absences that do not count towards the attendance rate include unexplained absences, truancy, holidays during term time and unjustified absences in accordance with the Ministry of Education requirements.

-c) The graduation ceremony takes place on Friday 4 November.
+c) The graduation ceremony takes place in week three of Term Four.

 These are the premiere awards across the school and are awarded for achievement in NCEA, Sport, the Performing Arts and Services.